babel/website/README.md

 # [babel/website](https://babeljs.io)

-This is the source for the [babeljs.io](https://babeljs.io) website; feel free to suggest changes to our docs!
+This is the main source for the [babeljs.io](https://babeljs.io) website; feel free to suggest changes to our docs!

 - Current: `master` branch is deployed to https://babeljs.io
 - Old: `old-site` branch is deployed to https://old.babeljs.io